csesoc/constitution/CONSTITUTION.rst

    #.
 To organise meetings, agendas (with consultation with the Co-Presidents), and
       minutes;
    #.
 To keep relevant society papers in order;
    #.
-To coordinate elections; and
+To coordinate elections;
    #.
-To maintain up-to-date membership lists.
+To maintain up-to-date membership lists;
    #.
-To be public officer of CSESoc, and attend to all requirements of that office under this constituion and under the law.
+To be public officer of CSESoc, and attend to all requirements of that office under this constituion and under the law;

       #.
 Should the secretary be unwilling or unable to fulfil the requirements of the Public Officer, they shall appoint another member of the executive as public officer.
    #.
 To keep records of: